MRalasic/data_engineering/Projects/Project 3 - Data Warehouse/README.md

 * Create neccesarry tables
 * Build ETL Processes and ETL Pipeline for a database hosted on Redshift
-    * create a Redshift clusterž
+    * create a Redshift cluster
     * load data from S3 to staging tables on Redshift
     * transforms data into a set of dimensional tables
 * Document the process